bowl of seafood stew

-Check in: how are we doing on our New Year’s resolutions?
-One of my goals for 2019 was to continue to focus on the quality of food I’m purchasing and serving my family.
+One of my goals for this year is to continue to focus on the quality of food I’m purchasing and serving my family.
 As a first step, last year I signed up for two services that deliver grass-fed/finished beef and organic chicken, and wild caught seafood right to our house.

 Diver scallops delivered to my doorstep — what a time to be alive!